conraduouou/job-findr-preprocessing/README.md

 valid value for a given feature, supply an empty array instead.

 This is effective when preprocessing a single set of resume data.
 For preprocessing multiple resume data, it should be in the form of a csv, where rows denote each resume and columns defining the feature.
+Instead of supplying a dictionary argument in the `prepare_features` function, supply the path to the csv to be prepared.

 ## Sample CSV data:
 ```csv